aliceyezhao/redis_table/README.md

 # Redis Data Structures
 A distributed data structure with redis that replaces in-memory operations with redis commands.
 All data structures also include a local data strucuture that is stored in memory and not connected to redis.
-When testing, keep in mind that redis shell commands are not reflected in the local data strucutres.
+Redis shell commands are not reflected in the local data strucutres.
+Commented redis shell commands in testing files should be run before moving on to the rest of the test to get the expected outputs.

 ## Connect to the redis server